 In some patients, cough may be the only symptom (known as “Cough Variant Asthma”).
 Cough Variant Asthma is an important factor to be considered while evaluating asthma in patients with a cough that has been persisting for a long period.
 Phlegm(sputum) in asthmatics is usually thick and difficult to bring out.
 Chest tightness is another presenting symptom.

 A physical examination will help to diagnose wheezing.
 Low pitched wheezing (“Rhonchi”). may be heard with the help of a stethoscope.
 But, if there is no bronchospasm at the time of examination, no abnormality may be found.
 Therefore the most significant clue in diagnosing Asthma is analyzing the detailed history of symptoms.

 Out of the other allergic diseases are commonly associated with Asthma, the commonest is Allergic Rhinitis (allergy of the nose).
 Skin allergy is also not uncommon.
-Asthmatics usually give family history of Asthma or Allergic Rhinitis.
+Asthmatics usually have a family history of Asthma or Allergic Rhinitis.